cryptopepy/creature/README.md

 ### Technical

 1. **Features**
-   - HuggingFace and OpenAI interfaces are copy of the OpenRouter interface, with adapted REST API calls and operational paramteres, expected from in the environment.
+   - HuggingFace, Replicate and OpenAI interfaces are copy of the OpenRouter interface, with adapted REST API calls and operational paramteres, expected from in the environment.
    - Abstract API interface (enum), incorporating all 3 types of interfaces - OpenRouter, HuggingFace and OpenAI.
    - Visualization page example, based on three.js 3D animations and GPT-4-derived The Matrix-like styling.
 Asynchronous websocket handling and visualization, keeping the colony cell states in a temporary storage.
    - Debugging LLM I/O and IPC tracking (for race conditions and deadlocks debugging).